Skip to content

 If you configured your Pi's networking details correctly in the previous steps, you can try to connect to the Pi through the network (i.e. headlessly) by following these instructions.

-After doing so, continue with the software setup guide.
+After connecting to the pi, continue with the software setup guide.